January in the Garden – Food Gardening in Subtropics and Warm Areas of Australia

 Planting

-No trees in this list, mainly because there are too many fruit trees you can grow in a warm climate so simply choose what you enjoy eating and what suits your garden.
-If you want to know what trees we are growing, check our ‘Food Forest Guide‘.
+There are no trees on this list, mainly because there are so many fruit trees you can grow in a warm climate.
+Choose what you enjoy eating and what suits your garden best.
+If youβd like to see the trees weβre growing, check out our ‘Food Forest Guide‘.

 Many plants don’t mind the heat.
 Make sure they are sun-trained before you plant them and also check where they grow best, sun, half-shade, or shade.